Tencent/APIJSON/README(English).md

 APIJSON is a JSON Transmission Structure Protocol.

 You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set.<br />
 You can get any data with any JSON structure by requesting server just once.
-It's very convenient and flexible, and does not require a special interface or multiple requests.<br />
+It's very convenient and flexible, and does not require a special api or multiple requests.<br />
 It provides additions and deletions, fuzzy search, remote function calls and so on.
 And you can save duplicate data and improve transmission speed as well!<br />

-Now you can realize JSON Transmissions without any interface or doc anymore!<br />
+Now you can realize JSON Transmissions without any api or document anymore!<br />
-Client developers will no longer be suffered from various error in docs, and don't have to communicate with server developers about interfaces or docs anymore!<br />
+Client developers will no longer be suffered from various error in documents, and don't have to communicate with server developers about apis or documents anymore!<br />
-And server developers no longer have to write new interfaces and docs for compatibility with legacy apps!
+And server developers no longer have to write new apis and documents for compatibility with legacy apps!
 And they will no longer be endlessly disturbed by client developers at any time!